mailsac/mailsac-examples/help/account_management/credential_management/azure_ad/azure_ad_saml.rst

       :align: center
       :width: 400px

-      Click "Manage Users" and add a sub-account with the same name as their Azure AD email address.
+      Click "Manage Users" and add a team user with the same name as their Azure AD email address.

 Now, Mailsac and Azure AD should be set up for SAML SSO.
 Users will be able to